Rothamsted/knetminer-backend/revision-history.md

 # Revision History

-*This file was latest reviewed on 2021-11-30.*
+*This file was last reviewed on 2023-02-03*. **Please, keep this note updated**.

 ## 2.0.1-SNAPSHOT
-* Documentation for raw data pipelines added
+* Documentation for raw data pipelines added.
+* Minor options added to `CyQueriesReader`.

 ## 2.0
 * First Java 11 version. **No former JDK versions supported since this**.